Yeom-Suji/Yeom-Suji/README.md

 > <br/>
 > Steve Jobs, Stanford Commencement Speech 2005.<br/>

-THIS is the reason why I study data analysis and THIS is the ultimate goal I’ll pursue.
+THIS is the reason why I study data analysis and THIS is the ultimate goal I’m pursuing.
 <br/>
 <br/>
 <br/>